By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

-It’s time to downshift from the busy back-to-school rush and take in the crisp outdoor air, enjoy gorgeous sunsets and take daily color tours right here in our home state.
+Autumn in Michigan offers crisp outdoor air, gorgeous sunsets and daily color tours.
+Though COVID-19 has changed what this year’s fall activities look like, there are still plenty of fun options to enjoy with your family.
 From exhilarating nature hikes to relaxing by the fireplace, here are some ways to fully engage in the season with your wellbeing in mind.

 Make seasonal chores fun.